bryantstats/math475/assignments/assignment3.knit.md

 - Plot the [Electric_Production](data/Electric_Production.csv) from 1985 to 1995 and its decomposition

 ::: {.cell}

 :::

 - (Ask the instructor:) Include your codes in an Rmarkdown or Quarto, Knit it to either pdf or Word document.
-Submit the file to Canvas.
+Submit the Word document to Canvas.